 There is currently a patent, by researchers from Columbia University lead by Davangere Devanand, for a test using scents that include cheese, clove, fruit punch, leather, lemon, lilac, lime, menthol, orange, pineapple, smoke and strawberry.
 Using this test, the clinicians can predict that an individual who cannot recognize three of the ten scents are five times more likely to develop Alzheimer’s.
 It has also been found to predict Parkinson’s disease as well as certain types of schizophrenia and brain tumors.

 Many people who lose their sense of smell also complain that they lose their sense of taste.
 Smell enhances the information we get from the mouth; salty, sweet, sour, and bitter tastes.
 Loss of taste might explain why weight loss is also an indication of dementia.
 It is not the weight loss on its own, but rather the loss of smell, which brings about the loss of appetite and consequently to diminished appetite.

 There are some sixty seven medical conditions identified as possibly causing loss of smell—dementia being one of them.
 Some of these causes are temporary, such as colds, and nasal allergies such as hay fever.
 It may also occur due to some medications and localized nasal polyps and tumors.
 Such factors reduces the odds of making the patent smell test a very reliable indicator in predicting dementia.
 But for individuals, it is important to notice changes in how well we can smell.
-So if you are having trouble with smell, check with your physician first to make sure that this is not a temporary condition.
+So if you are having trouble with smell, check with your physician first to make sure that this is only a temporary condition.

 © USA Copyrighted 2013 Mario D. Garrett